Isuzu Elf: Fifth generation

 In the United States, the Elf maintained the four rectangular halogen headlights from the 4th generation through 2005.
-2006 and early year 2007 Models had facelifted trapezoidal headlights.
-The Elf was marketed as the Isuzu NPR and Chevrolet/GMC W series, each available with either the 4BD2T 3.9-liter turbo Diesel engine until 1998, the 4HE1 4.8-liter turbo Diesel engine from 1998 to 2004, the 4HK1 5.2-liter turbo Diesel engine from 2005.
-It then became available with GM's 5.7-liter L31 Vortec or GM's 6.0-liter LQ4 Vortec engine with 4L80-E Automatic Transmission.
+2006 and early year 2007 models had trapezoidal headlights.
+The Elf was marketed as the Isuzu NPR and Chevrolet/GMC W series, each available with either the 4BD2T 3.9-liter turbo-diesel engine until 1998, the 4HE1 4.8-liter turbo-diesel engine from 1998 to 2004, the 4HK1 5.2-liter turbo-diesel engine from 2005.
+It then became available with GM's 5.7-liter L31 Vortec or GM's 6.0-liter LQ4 Vortec engine with 4L80-E automatic transmission.
 The 5.7-liter engine was rated at 275 to 325 hp at 4,600 rpm and 330 to 350 lbft of torque at 2,800 rpm.
-As well as the 6.0-liter engine was rated at 300 to 325 hp at 4,400 rpm and 358 to 370 lbft of torque at 2,800 rpm.
+The 6.0-liter engine was rated at 300 to 325 hp at 4,400 rpm and 358 to 370 lbft of torque at 2,800 rpm.

 In May 2004, subsequent to a few minor changes, the Elf underwent a major facelift with new and larger trapezoidal headlamps.
 Another OEM deal was forged at this time and the Elf was now also marketed as the Mazda Titan in parallel.

 In Malaysia, this truck is manufactured by Heavy Industries Corporation of Malaysia (Isuzu HICOM Malaysia) under the name of HICOM Perkasa, but carrying the Isuzu N-Series Commando badge.
 It was introduced in 1996 and discontinued in 2011, 15 years after its inception.

 Sixth generation

 The sixth generation Elf/N series was introduced in December 2006 (High Cab and Wide Cab) and February 2007 (Regular Cab).
 By the time the full range was available, the fifth generation Elf was retired.
 This was also assembled in Colombia (alongside the heavier F series), where it was sold as the Chevrolet NKR, NPR, or NQR.
 The sixth generation model was also rebadged as the Nissan Atlas H43 in Japan.

+The engines are the all new 3 litre 4JJ1 engine making 150 PS in the NJR and NPR models while the NQR uses the 5.2 litre 4HK1 engine.

 The headlight-turnsignal cluster is now configured in the shape of the Isuzu "twin bar" logo, which was used from 1974 to 1991.
 In North America, GM sold the Isuzu N series as the Chevrolet and GMC W-Series until 2009.
 In 2016, it reintroduced the model as the Low Cab Forward (LCF) series, named simply the Chevrolet 3500, 4500, or 5500, and available with the same gasoline or diesel engines.

-The 6th generation was indroduced to Malaysia in 2014.
+The sixth generation was introduced in Malaysia in 2014.
+It is sold as the Isuzu Grafter in the United Kingdom and some other European markets.